pedroscaff/swaywsr/README.md

 If you have icons and don't want the names to be displayed, you can use the `--no-names` flag.

 For further customization, use the `--config path_to_file.toml` option.
-The `toml` file has to fields, `icons` to assign icons to classes, and `aliases` to assign alternative names to be displayed.
+The `toml` file has four fields:
+- `icons` to assign icons to classes
+- `aliases` to assign alternative names to be displayed
+- `general` to assign the separator and default icon
+- `options` to assign additional flags like `--no-names`

 Example config can be found in `assets/example_config.toml`